-All social work education is built on a strong liberal arts base in order to produce social workers who can think critically, analyze alternatives skillfully, communicate well verbally and in writing, appreciate their own culture and that of others, and dedicate themselves to lifelong learning.
-It is on this foundation that the specialized knowledge of social work is built.
-Since 1919, the Council on Social Work Education (CSWE) has set national standards for this specialized education.
+All social work education is built on a strong liberal arts base in order to produce social workers who can think critically, analyze alternatives skillfully, communicate well verbally and in writing, appreciate their own culture and that the culture of others, and dedicate themselves to life-long learning.
+The Council on Social Work Education (CSWE) has set national standards for this specialized education.
 It is the only accrediting agency for social work education and is so designated by the United States Office of Education and the Council on Post-Secondary Education.
-As a partnership of educational and professional institutions, national social welfare agencies and public citizens, the Council's primary objectives are: improving the quality of social work education; preparing competent social service professionals to fill existing and new roles; and developing new educational programs to meet the demands of changing social service systems.

-Accreditation is extremely important in social work education.
 In Texas and most other states, graduation from a school accredited by CSWE is a requirement for licensure as a social worker.
 Additionally, to be eligible for advanced placement in graduate schools of social work, applicants must have baccalaureate degrees from programs accredited by CSWE.
 The Baylor University Social Work Program has been affiliated with the Council since 1965.
-Initial accreditation was granted to the baccalaureate program in 1976, and the program was reaffirmed in 1983, 1990 and 1997.
-The graduate program began in 1999 and became fully accredited in August 2001.
+Initial accreditation was granted to the baccalaureate program in 1976 and to the graduate program in 2001.
+The accreditation of both programs was reaffirmed in 2012.